Shane – The Live Embodiment of Sexual Prowess

 As the show goes on, Shane is left with no one because of her own mistakes and goes back to her usual promiscuous self.
 She’s heartbroken and disappointed with herself, even insecure.
 All Shane’s attempts to date again fail miserably.
 After that, the main and the most hated character in the series, Jenny Schecter, takes advantage of Shane’s trust, her friend and roommate, and manipulates her into a relationship.
 It is still debatable whether it wasn’t Shane who killed Jenny at the end of the series, because oh, boy… she had her reasons.

 The L Word: Generation Q: Shane and Quiara

 10 years later we see Shane’s character again.
 There are only two differences between the new and the old Shane: money and emotional baggage.
 She’s got way more of each.
 Her marriage, just like all previous relationships is going downhill because of the same deep commitment issues Shane always had.
 Her wife wants a baby – Shane wants a divorce.

-Quiara, played by Lex Scott Davis, is a hot young DJ, just like Carmen was but she’s also just as manipulative as Jenny was.
+Quiara, played by Lex Scott Davis, is a hot young and a very successful lead singer in a band.
+She’s a musician just like Carmen, but she’s also just as manipulative as Jenny was.
 There’s a significant division among the fans whether Quiara is worthy of Shane or not.
 We will have to wait and see what the next season will bring.